loopopski/alx-system_engineering-devops/README.md

-# System engineering & Devops.
+Networking basics

-Module of System engineering and Devops, carried out during Full Stack Software Engineering studies With ALX and Holberton School.
+Project done during Full Stack Software Engineering studies at Holberton School.
+It aims to learn about what is an OSI model, LAN, WAN, IP address, localhost, subnet and TCP/UDP.